ARA Recommendations Regarding Re-Opening Public Restrooms

 - the evolution of pertinent legislation and regulations to provide equity, address changing societal needs, and meet cultural priorities.

 It also has acted as a champion for people who avoid activities because proper toilet facilities are not available, especially those with social phobias (such as paruresis) and special needs.
-While much more can be done in the long term regarding improving public restroom design and access (see ARA’s position statement, “The Future of Public Restrooms for the COVID-19 Era and Beyond”), the recommendations below address the immediate heightened requirements brought on by COVID-19. (.pdf version)
+While much more can be done in the long term regarding improving public restroom design and access, the recommendations below address the immediate heightened requirements brought on by COVID-19. (.pdf version)

 These recommendations are low-cost or no-cost in nature and can be implanted quickly.